mcore1976/antispy-jammer/README.md

 - 1 x 10K Ohm potentiometer ( or resistor divider ) may be put between ATTINY85/ARDUINO/AD9833 audio output pins and audio amplifier board input pins (please notice that some audio amplifier board already have potentiometer therefore it may not be needed)
 - AD9833 signal generator board for version B of the jammer
 - MOSFET IRF 4115
+- Diodes for 2AMP or more ( 1N4XXX series)
 - 2 x 10K resistors 0.25Watt
-- High Current coils ( depending on availability : one 3.3 miliHenr coil per each 6 transducers OR one  4.7 miliHenr coil per each 5 transducers OR one  6.8 miliHenr coil per each 6 transducers )
+- High Current coils ( depending on availability : one 3.3 miliHenr coil per each 6 transducers OR one  4.7 miliHenr coil per each 5 transducers OR one  6.8 miliHenr coil per each 6 transducers ) - current best setup is single 15MILIHENR coil per each 2 transducers

 -------------------------------------------------------------------------------------